-ONCE Upon a Time Do you believe in the magic of storytelling?by the music ofThe audience for this year's Secondary Schoolsparkled and theProduction, ONCE, certainly do, having beenand gratitude.enthralled by a series of three acts devised bydrama students from Years 7 to 12.
-Based onA huge thank yPhilip Pullman's 'Grimm Tales' and inspiredHullock, for h by the music of the 1920s, ONCE entertained, sparkled and taught us about love, friendship and gratitude.
-A huge thank you to Head of Drama, Ms Claire parent supporters.
-Hullock, for her passion and belief in the students.
+ONCE Upon a Time Do you believe in the magic of storytelling?
+The audience for this year's Secondary School Production, ONCE, certainly do, having been enthralled by a series of three acts devised by drama students from Years 7 to 12.
+Based on Philip Pullman's 'Grimm Tales' and inspired by the music of the 1920s, ONCE entertained, sparkled and taught us about love, friendship and gratitude.
+A huge thank you to Head of Drama, Ms Claire Hullock, for her passion and belief in the students.
 Ms Hullock was very ably supported by Ms Emily Andrews who led an outstanding student orchestra; Mr Michael Thomas, Mr Ross Crichton and a whole host of staff and parent supporters.